preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/announcements/index.rst

 Announcements
 ===========================================

-Here a Tenant Administrator (or any other user added under Permissions for Announcements, see below) can create Announcements that can be displayed over the whole tenant, normally at the top.
+Here a Tenant Administrator can create Announcements that can be displayed over the whole tenant, normally at the top.
 Tenant Announcements can also be shown through the Announcements block.
 For more information about the block, see: :doc:`The Announcements block </blocks/announcements/index>`

 .. image:: announcements-new2.png